Saundatti

 Savadatti is one of the oldest towns in Belagavi district in the Indian state of Karnataka.
-It is a celebrated Hindu pilgrimage centre located 78 kilometres from Belagavi and 41 kilometres from Dharwad.
+It is a Hindu pilgrimage centre, 78 kilometres from Belagavi and 41 kilometres from Dharwad.
 Savadatti is also the name of the taluk (sub-district), which was previously named Parasgad.
 There are several ancient temples in Savadatti.

 History of Rashtrakuta kings

 The historical name of the Savadatti was Sugandavarti "Sougandipura".
 It was the capital of the Ratta dynasty (from 875-1230) and Ancient hub of Jainism.